alanesq/esp32cam-demo/README.md

 -sd card support (using 1-bit mode - data pins are usually 2,4,12&13 but using 1bit mode only uses pin 2) -stores image in spiffs if no sd card present
--io pins available for use are 12 and 13 (12 must not be high at boot) -flash led is still available for use on pin 4 when using an sd card -PWM control of flash brighness
+-io pins available for use are 12 and 13 (12 must not be high at boot) -Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
+-flash led is still available for use on pin 4 when using an sd card -PWM control of flash brighness
 -Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)